 Leveraging the benefits of AI in business

-According to PwC, organizations that are considered leaders in the AI space are focusing on realizing substantial AI value of increased productivity through automation (44%), improved decision-making (41%) and improved customer experience (40%), among other initiatives.
+According to a PwC survey of US businesses, organisations that are considered leaders in the AI space are focusing on realising substantial AI value of increased productivity through automation (44%), improved decision-making (41%) and improved customer experience (40%), among other initiatives.